 - Leverage Mutiny in-app playbooks, recommendations, and your Growth Strategist to brainstorm ideas of new experiences to launch to hit your goals.

-Launching experiences
+Launching experiences and Campaigns

 Naming conventions